surge-synthesizer/shortcircuit-xt/src-next/Sprints.md

 Not a big dev day.
 Finished the rack refactoring to basic blocks and made sc depend on it.
 Also added a new airwindows rack feature while back in rack land (distractions distractions).
 Moved a bunch of vembertech stuff into basic-blocks and reworked some of it.
+Also scripted a consistent file comment / consistent header guard applier and applied it.

 ## Day 10 (2023-02-08)